-Is BBC blocked in Vietnam?
-Is a VPN legal?
+Is a VPN legal in Vietnam?
 Here's what's actually restricted, what isn't, and how to set up a VPN before you land in Da Nang.

-Most travelers in Vietnam need a VPN, but censorship isn't the main reason.
-You will want one to bypass international payment blocks, secure your connection on public café wifi, and read a handful of restricted news sites.
+Most travelers in Vietnam need a VPN, but a handful of restricted sites isn't the main reason.
+You will want one to bypass international payment blocks, secure your connection on public café wifi, and reach the occasional site that's hard to load locally.
 This guide covers exactly what works, what doesn't, and how to get set up before you land.

 By the Go Da Nang local team · Last updated July 2026

-Vietnam's internet filtering targets specific categories rather than the entire web.
+Vietnam's internet access rules target specific categories rather than the entire web.

 Don't assume you'll be cut off from the internet — your daily digital life stays mostly unchanged.
 Google Search, Gmail, YouTube, Instagram, TikTok, X, WhatsApp, Zalo, Messenger, Netflix, and Spotify all work normally on a standard Vietnamese connection.
-Facebook isn't blocked either, though users occasionally report it running slower around politically sensitive dates — inconsistent enough that most days you won't notice.
+Facebook isn't blocked either, though users occasionally report it running slower during high-traffic periods — inconsistent enough that most days you won't notice.

 Using a phone with a map app while traveling in Vietnam

 This one catches travelers off guard.
-Some international checkout pages, subscription sign-ups, and payment processors automatically block traffic from a Vietnamese IP address — a fraud-prevention decision made by the foreign company, with nothing to do with local censorship.
+Some international checkout pages, subscription sign-ups, and payment processors automatically block traffic from a Vietnamese IP address — a fraud-prevention decision made by the foreign company, unrelated to anything on the Vietnam side.
 You might hit this signing up for a free trial, checking out on a geo-fenced retailer, or verifying a new account with aggressive anti-fraud rules.

 A VPN with a server in your home country often resolves this instantly, since the transaction now looks like it's coming from a familiar location.
 This is a common annoyance for digital nomads working from Da Nang's café scene — worth knowing before you assume your card is broken, especially while budgeting subscriptions into your monthly cost of living in Da Nang.

 Yes — personal VPN use is legal in Vietnam, and plenty of residents and travelers use one daily without issue.
-A few caveats: some VPN provider websites are occasionally hard to reach from inside Vietnam (another reason to set up before you arrive), government scrutiny of internet tools evolves over time, and a VPN never gives you legal cover to do anything illegal while connected — ordinary browsing, streaming, and work use are fine.
+A few caveats: some VPN provider websites are occasionally hard to reach from inside Vietnam (another reason to set up before you arrive), rules around internet tools can change over time, and a VPN never gives you legal cover to do anything illegal while connected — ordinary browsing, streaming, and work use are fine.

 A VPN is one layer of safe browsing, not the whole picture.
 Open wifi at cafés, airports, and hotels carries the same risk as anywhere in the world — anyone else on the network can theoretically snoop on unencrypted traffic, so a VPN matters most when you're logging into banking, email, or work accounts.
 It also masks your IP from ad networks to cut down on location tracking, though it isn't full anonymity — your provider can still see your traffic, and logged-in accounts like Google or Facebook still know it's you.